josephslab/shared-code/dnds_NeiGojoboriMethod/README.md

 # Idea for how to get input files
 Apply orthofinder to a folder containing protein sequences from two or more species

-Align sequences within each orthogroup of interest (usually the single-copy orthogroups) using MAFFT or a similar alignment tool
+Align the protein sequences within each orthogroup of interest (usually the single-copy orthogroups) using MAFFT or a similar alignment tool

 Use seqkit grep to build fasta files containing coding sequences for each orthogroup